stanman71/Miranda/app/snowboy/README.md

        >> make
        >> sudo make install

-- copy the python3 swig files from "snowboy/support/swig" into "snowboy/swig"
+- copy the python3 swig files into "snowboy/swig"
 - start "make" in console
 - replace the old files of the parent dictionary